siberoloji/siberoloji.github.io/content/en/blog/Useful Apps/2024-09-19-adguard-home-application-a-comprehensive-guide-to-block-ads.md

   - cybersecurity
   - dns filter
 ---
 With privacy concerns becoming more prevalent, many users are looking for ways to protect their personal information while surfing the web.
 Whether you’re tired of seeing endless ads, worried about trackers, or simply want to enjoy a cleaner browsing experience, the AdGuard Home application can be an invaluable tool.
-In this blog post, we'll dive into what AdGuard Home is, how it works, and how even an average user can set it up and benefit from it.
+In this article, we'll dive into what AdGuard Home is, how it works, and how even an average user can set it up and benefit from it.
 What Is AdGuard Home?

 AdGuard Home is a network-wide software for blocking ads and trackers.
 Essentially, it functions as a local DNS server, which can filter out unwanted content across all devices connected to your network.
 Unlike browser-based ad blockers, AdGuard Home operates at the network level, meaning that it can block ads on any device, from smartphones and tablets to smart TVs and gaming consoles.
 This makes it a powerful and versatile solution for individuals who want to enhance their privacy and reduce distractions across all their devices.